Church & Dwight Co. Inc. (CHD) Shares Plummet Below 1-Year High

 Conclusion

-In conclusion, Church & Dwight Co.
-Inc. (CHD) has seen better performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+To put it simply, Church & Dwight Co.
+Inc. (CHD) has had a mixed performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.